longseespace/node-test/README.md

 ### Technologies to be used to implement this test (ONLY):

-Front-End: HTIML, Bootstrap, Angular 2   ---this part is already developed for you but you can make modification in order to connect with API and have it working.
-No filed validation is necessary.
+- Front-End: HTIML, Bootstrap, Angular 2   ---this part is already developed for you but you can make modification in order to connect with API and have it working.
+No field validation is necessary.

-- Back-End: Node.js API
+- Back-End (API): Node.js
 - Database: MongoDB